jrmoserbaltimore/risc-v-cpu/README.md

 RISC-V Soft CPU
 ===============

-The RISC-V Soft CPU provides various CPU packages.
+This is a RISC-V soft CPU with various facilities, including different types of adders and multipliers for synthesizing different configurations.

 # RV32/64IM